safimamu/alx-system_engineering-devops/README.md

-# ALX SYSTEM ENGINEERING DEVOPS
+## ALX SYSTEM ENGINEERING DEVOPS

-This repository conyains some  projects involving system engineering and devops from ALX.
+This repository contains some  projects involving system engineering and devops from ALX.